 Inspired by the Stolpersteine project in Germany, and with their blessing, the Witness Stones Project began in Guilford, Connecticut, in 2017.
 Our mission is to restore the history and honor the humanity of the enslaved individuals who helped build our communities.

-We do this work through teacher workshops, engagement with students and members of our community, and, finally, memorializing enslaved individuals through the installation of Witness Stones.
+We do this work through teacher workshops, engagement with students and the larger community, and, finally, memorializing enslaved individuals through the installation of Witness Stones.

 The Project provides research assistance, teacher development, and curriculum support to help middle and high school students study the history of slavery in their own communities.
-The students explore the lives of enslaved individuals through primary source documents, including account books, wills and probate inventories, church and town records, indenture contracts, manumission deeds, obituaries, and other surviving archival artifacts.
-The Project’s teacher training workshops familiarize educators with accessing these primary source materials and facilitating student analysis.
+The students explore the lives of enslaved individuals through primary source documents, including account books, wills, probate inventories, church and town records, indenture contracts, manumission deeds, obituaries, and other surviving archival material.